ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-VSN is supported only on a VSI with IBM i operating system.
+Assigning a VSN is not supported on a VSI with IBM i version 7.1 or earlier.
 {: note}